-Do you prefer tapping a keg with your friends over sipping on an ice cold lager?
-There's a kegerator and beverage fridge combo you should consider: the Kegco HBK163B-3.
+Do you prefer tapping a keg with your friends over sipping on an ice-cold lager?
+The Kegco HBK163B-3 is a kegerator and beverage fridge combo you should consider.
 With a total of 5.8 cubic feet of interior space, this appliance is compatible with mini kegs, sixth barrels, quarter barrels, and half barrels.
-It's outfitted with wheels so you can easily slide it around your space, and three taps for dispensing your drink.
+It's outfitted with wheels, so you can easily slide it around your space and three taps for dispensing your drink.

-When it comes to beer and beverage fridges, our top pick is the Lanbo LB80BC (view at Wayfair) that's both energy efficient and packed with useful features.
-You can make use of a safety lock, and install it under a counter or in a freestanding spot in your home.
-If you're sticking to a budget, you'll want to opt for the Whynter BR-091WS (view at Home Depot).
-This fridge manually defrosts, but does have a safety lock, adjustable shelving, and plenty of interior room for your favorite drinks.
+When it comes to beer and beverage fridges, our top pick is the Lanbo LB80BC, that's both energy-efficient and packed with useful features.
+You can make use of a safety lock and install it under a counter or in a freestanding spot in your home.
+If you're sticking to a budget, you'll want to opt for the Whynter BR-091WS.
+This fridge manually defrosts but does have a safety lock, adjustable shelving, and plenty of interior room for your favorite drinks.

 What to Look for in a Beer Fridge

 There are a few types of beer and beverage fridges you can choose from.
-The "type" is defined by how the fridge is installed in your home, and any additional purposes it may serve.
+The "type" is defined by how the fridge is installed in your home and any additional purposes it may serve.
 When shopping, you will first want to consider the installation type.
 A freestanding fridge can be installed in an open-air space, while a built-in pick is meant to be installed under a counter.
 Some beer fridges are convertible, which means they can be installed either way.
-There are also countertop units.
-These units are much smaller, but can be placed on a countertop like a microwave, as the name suggests.
+There are also countertop units that are much smaller but can be placed on a countertop like a microwave.
 Whatever type you eventually decide on, consider placement carefully: A poorly placed beer fridge can look like an afterthought and throw off the flow of the whole space if not incorporated thoughtfully into the design.

 Second, you will want to consider the other features of a beer fridge that place it in another category.
-There are models that double as a froster, so you can perfectly chill your glasses and store beverages long-term.
-A kegerator-fridge combo gives you a space to store and serve kegs, in addition to cans.
-If you are a beer connoisseur or are outfitting a bar space, one of these types of beer fridges may be for you, since they round-out the experience.
+Some models double as a froster, so you can perfectly chill your glasses and store beverages long-term.
+A kegerator-fridge combo gives you a space to store and serve kegs and cans.
+If you are a beer connoisseur or are outfitting a bar space, one of these types of beer fridges may be for you.

 The capacity of a beer fridge determines how many sips you can store at once.
-It's typically measured in cubic feet, or the number of 12-ounce cans that can fit inside the interior.
+It's typically measured in cubic feet or the number of 12-ounce cans that can fit inside the interior.
 On average, a beer fridge can hold 80 cans at one time.
 There are models with a 70-can or 90-can capacity that slightly stretch this average in either direction.
-Now, if you need more storage, there are also models that can hold up to 165, 200, and 300 cans.
-You can also find mini models with just enough space for a 12-pack or two, and that measure around 1.5 cubic feet large.
+If you need more storage, some models can hold up to 165, 200, and 300 cans.
+You can also find mini models with just enough space for a 12-pack or two that measure around 1.5 cubic feet large.

 If your beer and beverage fridge has a reversible door, you can install it to open to the left or the right.
-This may require re-screwing in the door with provided tools, but will deem to be handy when picking out a spot to install the appliance.
-A reversible door makes the fridge more flexible to install, while still keeping the internal environment stable with the help of airtight seals.
+This may require re-screwing in the door with some tools.
+A reversible door makes the fridge more flexible to install while still keeping the internal environment stable with the help of airtight seals.

 A safety lock, or child lock, allows you to secure your beer and beverage fridge whenever you'd like.
 It usually comes with a key or key fob, which you can store in a central and easy-to-access spot in your home.
-This feature is particularly handy if your household includes children, frequently entertains, or plans on installing the beer fridge in a rental property or RV.
+This feature is particularly handy if your household includes children, you frequently entertain, or you plan on installing the beer fridge in a rental property or RV.
 You don't have to stress about unwanted entry.

 When you're filling your beer and beverage fridge with your favorite sips, glass shelving can make the process a lot easier.
-You don't have to worry about balancing your cans on wires, and easily knocking them over when you want to grab a drink.
-Plus, glass shelving is usually frost-free and more stylish if you're installing the fridge in a re-modeled kitchen or basement bar.
+You don't have to worry about balancing your cans on wires or knocking them over when you want to grab a drink.
+Plus, glass shelving is usually frost-free and more stylish if you're installing the fridge in a remodeled kitchen or basement bar.

 Is a beverage fridge the same as a refrigerator?

-A beverage fridge has many similarities to your full-size refrigerator, but is not the same.
-This type of appliance is made for storing drinks in their optimal environment, and not items like eggs, produce, or ice cream.
+A beverage fridge has many similarities to your full-size refrigerator.
+However, this type of appliance is made for storing drinks in their optimal environment—not items like eggs, produce, or ice cream.
 The temperature range of a beer and beverage fridge can be very different.
 For that reason, it's not recommended that you store food—especially frozen goods—inside.
-The door doesn't typically include any storage options, as well, which sets this appliance apart from the typical mini or full-sized refrigerator.
-Lastly, the shelving inside may feature grooves to help bottles stay in place, or pull out for easy access to drinks.
+The door doesn't typically include any storage options, which sets this appliance apart from the typical mini or full-sized refrigerator.
+Lastly, the shelving inside may feature grooves to help bottles stay in place, or they may pull out for easy access to drinks.

 How long does it take a beer fridge to get cool?